Wizard2007/storm-prophet/README.md

     AI model to find anomalies in raw inpt data
 - src/web

-    web application for data wisualisation
+    web application for data visualisation

 # How to